 Saying good-bye to the army is very difficult, especially since one has enjoyed the best of times and it’s the Army which has made you what you are this day.
-One could not have asked for anything better from the God and the system – otherwise from being a primary school teacher’s son, I would not have retired as a Lt Col. All what I am today is the result of the education of Sainik School, NDA, IMA and various Military institutions.
-In sheer physical terms – from a 22 kg nine year old boy to a 78 kg 42 year old – all credit must belong to the army.
+One could not have asked for anything better from God and the system – otherwise from being a primary school teacher’s son, I would not have retired as a Colonel.
+All what I am today is the result of the education of Sainik School, NDA, IMA and various Military Institutions.
+In sheer physical terms – from a 22 kg nine year old boy to a 78 kg 42 year old – all credit must belong to the Indian Army.
 So it was a painful good-bye to the arms.

 The journey out of the uniform had been different to what many of you experienced as I took the evening flight to Canada, the day I handed over command.
-I jettisoned into a new and unknown world, where my wife and children were waiting for me.
-As promised, my wife had a nice and big home and a car waiting for me and as she was earning a good salary as a pharmacist, I had no pressures at all.
+I jettisoned into a new and unknown world, where my wife and children were waiting.
+As promised, my wife had a nice, big home and a car waiting for me and as she was earning a good salary as a pharmacist, I had no pressures at all.
 My first step was to amalgamate with the Canadian society.

-After six months, I landed up with a job as a supervisor at a call-centre and I enjoyed that too for a two year period – until our children demanded that I be home when they were there – they did not want to live in an empty home.
-That’s it, I quit my job – to be a house husband.
-My wife who was doing a four-day week took to a five-day week as her 10 hours of extra work made up much more than what I earned in my 40 hour week and expenditure came down as I did not have to drive to work anymore.
+After six months, I landed up with a job as a supervisor at a call-center and I enjoyed that too for a two year period until our children demanded that I be home when they were there.
+They did not want to live in an empty home.
+That’s it, I quit my job, to be a house husband.
+My wife who was doing a four-day week took to a five-day week as her 10 hours of extra work made up much more than what I earned in my 40 hour week and expenditure came down as I did not have to drive to work.

-Having taken over as the house-husband, I felt I was busier than any time before as I woke up first, made tea for all, made breakfast, packed lunch and fresh-fruit-juice and dropped off the children to school and saw-off my wife to work.
-Then were the chores – washing dishes, laundry, vacuum cleaning the house, walking the dog (a very difficult aspect in Canada- especially in winters), preparing lunch, gardening, grocery and the lists go on.
-By afternoon, I picked up the children – sometimes in the evening in case they had any after school activities like drama club, environmental club, debating club etc. Then was dropping them off to their extra-curricular activities by 5 PM – for swimming, tennis, golf, music, dance, or voluntary service at the community old-age home.
-Got everyone back to home by 6 or 7 PM and helped them with their assignments and study and then cooked dinner and we waited for my wife to return to enjoy a family dinner at 9 PM.
+Having taken over as the house-husband, I felt I was busier than any time before as I woke up first, made tea for all, cooked breakfast, packed lunch and fresh-fruit-juice and dropped off the children to school and saw-off my wife to work.
+Then were the chores – washing dishes, laundry, vacuum cleaning the house, walking the dog (a very difficult aspect in Canada- especially in winters), preparing lunch, gardening, grocery and the list goes on.
+By afternoon, I picked up the children from school; some days in the evening when they had any after school activities like drama club, environmental club, debating club etc. Then was dropping them off to their extra-curricular activities by 5 PM – for swimming, tennis, golf, music, dance, or voluntary service at the community old-age home.
+Got everyone back to home by 6 or 7 PM and helped them with their assignments and study and then cooked dinner and we waited for Marina to return to enjoy a family dinner at 9 PM.

 Now with both our children moving out of home to stay in Downtown Toronto, pursuing their job and university, my busy schedule came to a near end.
 That was when I found time to read more and write more.
 I took to photography as a new hobby as I realised I needed quality images for my blogs.
 I now get busy only on the weekends when children come home, normally preceded with a text message listing out all the groceries and other stuff they need.

-So the life has kept me busy and hence I presume in good health too.
-I never carried any baggage ever in my life.
-I never carried a brief-case to office as I never believed in carrying office to home or vice-versa.
-I recall a conversation with an NCO who met me while on vacation last year who said that I was the only CO he had seen coming to command a unit with four boxes and leaving with only two- Air-Canada only allows two pieces of baggage.
+The life has kept me busy and hence I presume in good health too.
+I never carried any baggage in my life.
+I never carried a brief-case to office as I did not believe in carrying office to home or vice-versa.
+I recall a conversation with an NCO who met me while on vacation last year who said “You are the only Commanding Officer I’ve seen coming to command a unit with four boxes and leaving with only two.“–